WeirdMidas/SkySceneAddon/README.md

   - 8GB RAM: 4GB ZRAM for LRU and MGLRU.
   - 12GB or more RAM: 6GB ZRAM for LRU and MGLRU.
   - The default ZRAM algorithm is lz4.
 It is recommended for users with cell phones that have good processors to use zstd to have a compression ratio almost three times higher.
-  - Default use of ZRAM Dedup for devices with MGLRU.
+  - ZRAM Dedup is enabled by default on devices with MGLRU.
 Disabled by default for devices with LRU.
 - ZSWAP is currently not supported.
 - Support for per-app cgroup.
 This is added to devices without cgroupv2, allowing devices to have a slightly better cgroup compared to before.